RTOG 0825: Phase III double-blind placebo-controlled trial evaluating bevacizumab (Bev) in patients (Pts) with newly diagnosed glioblastoma (GBM)

 - Despite these disappointing results, Bevacizumab remains a very important drug as it remains one of the few drugs that has shown promise in the setting of recurrent GBM.
 Future trials are needed to define its role in newly diagnosed patients, and potentially identify a subset of patients that truly benefit from its use.

 Fatty Acid Synthesis Important for Brain Tumor Survival

-Mar 26, 2015 - Fatty acid synthesis is important for the survival of glioblastomas with a continuously active epidermal growth factor receptor, and, inhibiting fatty acid synthesis leads to reduced tumor growth and increased tumor death, according to a study in the Dec.
-15 issue of Science Signaling.
+May 29, 2015 - Fatty acid synthesis is important for the survival of glioblastomas with a continuously active epidermal growth factor receptor, and, inhibiting fatty acid synthesis leads to reduced tumor growth and increased tumor death, according to a study in the Dec.

 Frequently Asked Questions